anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 _The Swift backends include iSCSI drives, Ceph RBD and NFS._

 #### 4.3.1.5 Neutron
-Neutron is the networking service, Neutron depends on Keystone and has services running on the control nodes and the compute nodes.
-Depending upon the workloads to be hosted by the Infrastructure and the expected load on the controller node, some of the Neutron services can run on separate network node(s).
+Neutron is the networking service, depends on Keystone and has services running on the control nodes and the compute nodes.
+Depending upon the workloads to be hosted by the Infrastructure, and the expected load on the controller node, some of the Neutron services can run on separate network node(s).
 Factors affecting controller node load include number of compute nodes and the number of API calls being served for the various OpenStack services (nova, neutron, cinder, glance etc.).
 To reduce controller node load, network nodes are widely added to manage L3 traffic for overlay tenant networks and interconnection with external networks.
 Table 4-2 below lists the networking service components and their placement.
 Please note that while network nodes are listed in the table below, network nodes only deal with tenant networks and not provider networks.
-Also, network nodes are not required when SDN is utilized for networking.
+Also, network nodes are not required when SDN is utilised for networking.

 | Networking Service component | Description | Required or Optional Service | Placement |
 |-----|-----|----|----|